Submit an Emissions Inventory

 For assistance in calculating the PTE for a facility, please see the Potential to Emit Guidelines web page.
 Additionally, prior to 2015, the initial or renewal Title V application for the facility will have information on the facility wide PTE and can be found in the Title V Applications Online website.

-NOTE: Facilities identified by the Air Protection Branch (APB) as those that might need to participate in the Calendar Year 2019 emissions inventory should have received information about the process in the mail in April 2020.
+NOTE: Facilities identified by the Air Protection Branch (APB) as those that might need to participate in the Calendar Year 2020 emissions inventory should have received information about the process by email on January 25, 2021.

-Facilities whose potential emissions equal or exceed the thresholds shown in the table below for any of the indicated pollutants are required to submit emissions data by the deadline - June 30, 2020.
-To assist facilities in determining their need to participate in the EIS, participation questions have been introduced for the 2019 EIS submittal.
+Facilities whose potential emissions equal or exceed the thresholds shown in the table below for any of the indicated pollutants are required to submit emissions data by the deadline - June 30, 2021.
+To assist facilities in determining their need to participate in the NEI, participation questions have been introduced in GECO for the 2021 EI submittal.